-The VI inspected 2 surveillance device files at the Victorian Fisheries (VFA) on 9 March 2021, these being all relevant records associated with warrants that ceased between 1 January and 31 December 2020.
+The VI inspected 2 surveillance device files at the Victorian Fisheries Authority (VFA) on 9 March 2021, these being all relevant records associated with warrants that ceased between 1 January and 31 December 2020.

 Were applications for warrants (including extensions and variations) properly made?